Freestanding Baths Buying Guide

 Of all the latest trends in bathroom design, the freestanding bath appears to have the greatest appeal.
 Gone are the days when you needed an acre-sized bathroom and a trust fund to own one.
 The undeniable beauty and glamour they bring to your bathroom is clear, but when it comes to buying one, you want to make sure you know your stuff.

 A freestanding bath stands alone in your bathroom without being attached to a supporting wall structure.
-They usually sit directly on the floor or are mounted on feet, making a great centrepiece for any bathroom design.
+They usually sit directly on the floor or are mounted on feet, making a great centrepiece in any bathroom design.

 Slipper baths are characterised by their shape, with one end being higher than the other.
 A more modern take on the slipper bath allows the bath to rest directly onto the floor, creating a seamless structure allowing for a more contemporary feel.